spectrocloud/librarium/docs/docs-content/clusters/public-cloud/azure/create-azure-cluster.md

   :::warning

-  If you enable the setting **Disable Properties** when [registrating an Azure cloud account](./azure-cloud.md#add-azure-cloud-account), you disable the ability for Palette to create an network resources and must manually specify a virtual network subnets, and security groups during the cluster creation process.
+If you enable the **Disable Properties** setting when [registering an Azure cloud account](./azure-cloud.md#add-azure-cloud-account), Palette cannot create network resources on your behalf.
+In this case, when creating clusters, you must manually specify their virtual network subnets and security groups.
   :::

   |**Parameter**| **Description**|